raph-sisa/AI-Workshop/readme.md

 **Meet Your Facilitator:**

 [Raphael Sisa](https://www.linkedin.com/in/raphaelsisa/) facilitated PMA.LA’s first vibe-coding workshop.
-He has worked across product design, management, and user research and has learned to incorporate methodologies used by software architects and developers.
+He has worked across product management, design and user research and has learned to incorporate methodologies used by software architects and developers.

 ## Workshop Philosophy
 We teach fundamentals and agency, not just tools.
 This workshop helps participants learn to evaluate, choose, and adapt ANY AI tool rather than memorizing specific platforms.